 Dr. Chris Howard is the twenty-fourth President of Hampden-Sydney College and one of the youngest college presidents in the U.S. In 2011-12, Hampden-Sydney improved 17 spots in the US News & World Report rankings, the largest such jump of any of the top 100 liberal arts colleges.
 He previously served as the Vice President for Leadership & Strategic Initiatives at the University of Oklahoma, in General Electric's Corporate Initiatives Group, and as a Corporate Associate at Bristol-Myers Squibb.

 Dr. Howard is a Distinguished Graduate of the United States Air Force Academy, where he received the Campbell Award, the highest academic award in the country for a collegiate football player.
-He earned a doctorate in politics from Oxford University while on a Rhodes Scholarship and received an MBA with distinction from the Harvard Business School, and has an Honorary Doctorate of Humane Letters from Centre College.
+He earned a doctorate in politics from Oxford University while on a Rhodes Scholarship, received an MBA with distinction from the Harvard Business School, and has an Honorary Doctorate of Humane Letters from Centre College.

 He is the co-author of the book, Money Makers: Inside the New World of Finance and Business, which was released in the Spring of 2010.

 He served as a Lieutenant Colonel in the Air Force reserve, and earned a bronze star for his military service in Afghanistan.
 Dr. Howard also served as the US Reserve Air Attaché to Liberia.
 While on active duty, Howard served as intelligence operations and plans officer with the elite Joint Special Operations Command (JSOC).